SiliconLabs/wiseconnect/examples/featured/wlan_throughput/readme.md

 ## 3 Project Environment

-1. Ensure the SiWx91x loaded with the latest firmware following the [Upgrade Si91x firmware](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/getting-started-with-soc-mode#upgrade-si-wx91x-connectivity-firmware)
+- Ensure the SiWx91x loaded with the latest firmware following the [Upgrade Si91x firmware](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/getting-started-with-soc-mode#upgrade-si-wx91x-connectivity-firmware)

-2. Ensure the EFx32 and SiWx91x set up is connected to your PC.

-3. Ensure the latest Gecko SDK along with the extension WiSeConnect3 is added to Simplicity Studio.
+- Ensure the latest Gecko SDK along with the extension WiSeConnect3 is added to Simplicity Studio.

 ### 3.1 Creating the project

 #### 3.1.1 SoC mode

-- Connect your board.
-The Si917 compatible SoC board is **BRD4325A,BRD4325B**.
+- Ensure the SiWx91x set up is connected to your PC.

-- The Si917 board will be detected under **Debug Adapters** pane as shown below.
+- In the Simplicity Studio IDE, the SiWx91x SoC board will be detected under **Debug Adapters** pane as shown below.

   **![Soc Board detection](resources/readme/soc_board_detection.png)**

 #### 3.1.2 NCP mode

-- Connect your board.
-The supported NCP boards are: **BRD4180B**
+- Ensure the EFx32 and SiWx91x set up is connected to your PC.

-- The EFR32 board will be detected under **Debug Adapters** pane as shown below.
+- In the Simplicity Studio IDE, the EFR32 board will be detected under **Debug Adapters** pane as shown below.

   **![EFR32 Board detection](resources/readme/efr32.png)**

-#### 3.1.3 Importing the project
+### 3.2 Importing the project

+- Studio should detect your board.
+Your board will be shown here.
+Click on the board detected and go to **EXAMPLE PROJECTS & DEMOS** section

 #### SOC Mode

-- Go to the 'EXAMPLE PROJECT & DEMOS' tab and select Wi-Fi - SOC Throughput Test application
+- Select **Wi-Fi - Throughput(SOC)** test application

   **![project_selection](resources/readme/select_project-soc.png)**